Subscribe to get access

-According to reports, this 10-mile(16-km) deep wall of green aims to stretch across 5,000 miles (8,000 kilometers) of terrain.
-All located at the southern edge of the Sahara desert; arresting the desert’s spread.
-With so much hate surrounding the walls built to divide us, both physical and psychological, it’s refreshing.
+According to reports, this 10-mile(16-km) deep wall.
+For it’s green tree aims are to stretch across 5,000 miles (8,000 kilometers) of terrain.
+All located at the southern edge of the Sahara desert.
+Thereby arresting the desert’s spread.
+With so much hate surrounding the walls built to divide us.
+That’s both physical and psychological.
+So of course it’s refreshing.
 Refreshing to finally hear about a wall that we can all stand behind.

 Ethiopia for example with Guinness World Records currently recognizes India as the one-day tree-planting record-holder on its website.
 There, 800,000 people planted more than 50 million saplings three years ago.

 Ethiopia’s larger goal is to plant 4 billion trees during the rainy season between May and October, Ahmed said on Twitter in May.

 A recent study estimated that restoring the world’s lost forests could remove two thirds of planet-warming carbon that human activity caused, according to CNN.

 The United Nations Environment Programme (UNEP) pledged the 1,297,343 trees planted on the week of Earth Day 2011.
 All through its Billion Tree Campaign in support of A Billion Acts of Green®.